Venlafaxine and St. John's Wort: Can You Take Them Together?

 What happens when you take venlafaxine with St. John's wort?

-Venlafaxine (Effexor, Effexor XR) is a serotonin-norepinephrine reuptake inhibitor (SNRI) used for major depressive disorder, generalized anxiety disorder, social anxiety disorder, and panic disorder.
-At lower doses it behaves much like an SSRI, blocking the serotonin transporter; at higher doses (typically above 150 mg per day) it also blocks the norepinephrine transporter.
-St. John's wort (Hypericum perforatum) is a botanical product whose key active constituents, especially hyperforin, inhibit reuptake of serotonin, norepinephrine, and dopamine.
+Venlafaxine (Effexor, Effexor XR) is a serotonin-norepinephrine reuptake inhibitor (SNRI) prescribed for major depressive disorder, generalized anxiety disorder, social anxiety disorder, and panic disorder.
+St. John's wort (Hypericum perforatum) is a botanical product whose active constituents — especially hyperforin — inhibit the reuptake of serotonin, norepinephrine, and dopamine.
+Both raise serotonin tone, and stacking them is the core problem.

 Why is this important?

-The U.S. National Center for Complementary and Integrative Health (NCCIH) explicitly warns that combining St. John's wort with antidepressants can cause potentially life-threatening serotonin syndrome, and major drug-interaction databases classify venlafaxine plus St. John's wort as a major interaction to avoid.
+The U.S. National Center for Complementary and Integrative Health (NCCIH) warns that combining St. John's wort with antidepressants can cause a potentially life-threatening increase in serotonin.
+Drug-interaction databases classify venlafaxine plus St. John's wort as a major interaction to avoid.
+This is not a subtle, theoretical concern — it is a flagged, avoid-this pairing.

 What should you do?

-Disclose every supplement, tea, and herbal product to your prescribing clinician and pharmacist.
-Be alert to St. John's wort in multi-ingredient products labeled for stress, sleep, mood, women's wellness, or hot flashes - it sometimes appears only under its Latin name (Hypericum perforatum) or a regional name (Johanniskraut, millepertuis, hierba de San Juan).
+Every day while you are on venlafaxine: Treat St. John's wort as off-limits.
+Watch the labels of multi-ingredient products marketed for stress, sleep, mood, women's wellness, or hot flashes — St. John's wort sometimes appears only under its Latin name (Hypericum perforatum) or a regional name (Johanniskraut, millepertuis, hierba de San Juan).
+Be alert for agitation, tremor, twitching, sweating, fever, fast heart rate, or muscle stiffness.

 Which specific products are affected?